egoranuchin/ai-agent-test-docs/docs/core-concepts.md

 ## Agents vs Automations

-You can create AI automations and AI agents in Latenode.
+You can create AI automations and AI agents.
 These two are often confused, but they’re not the same.

 **Automations**: